Anne Enright: Books

-She has described her working practice as involving "rocking the pram with one hand and typing with the other".
+Enright has described her working practice as involving "rocking the pram with one hand and typing with the other".

 Critics have suggested that it was from the work of Flann O'Brien that Enright derived her early efforts.
-1991 brought the publication of The Portable Virgin, a collection of her short stories.
+The year 1991 brought the publication of The Portable Virgin, a collection of her short stories.
 Angela Carter (who, as Enright's former creative writing teacher, knew her well) called it "elegant, scrupulously poised, always intelligent and, not least, original."

 Enright's first novel was published in 1995.
 Titled The Wig My Father Wore, the book explores themes such as love, motherhood and the Catholic Church.
 The narrator of the novel is Grace, who lives in Dublin and works for a tacky game show.
 Her father wears a wig that cannot be spoken of in front of him.
 An angel called Stephen who committed suicide in 1934 and has come back to earth to guide lost souls moves into Grace's home and she falls in love with him.

-In 2000 Enright's second novel, What Are You Like?, was published.
+Enright's second novel, What Are You Like?, was published in 2000.
 About twin girls called Marie and Maria who are separated at birth and raised apart from each other in Dublin and London, it looks at tensions and ironies between family members.
 It was shortlisted in the novel category of the Whitbread Awards.

 Enright's third novel, The Pleasure of Eliza Lynch, published in 2002, is a fictionalised account of the life of Eliza Lynch, an Irish woman who was the consort of Paraguayan president Francisco Solano López and became Paraguay's most powerful woman in the 19th century.

-Enright's 2004 book Making Babies: Stumbling into Motherhood is a collection of candid and humorous essays about childbirth and motherhood.
+Enright's 2004 book, Making Babies: Stumbling into Motherhood, is a collection of candid and humorous essays about childbirth and motherhood.

 Her fourth novel, The Gathering, won the Man Booker Prize in 2007.
 The aide-de-camp of President McAleese acknowledged the result.
 A positive review in The New York Times stated that there was "no consolation" in The Gathering.
+A scene in The Gathering is set in the foyer of Belvedere Hotel.

-Enright's seventh novel Actress was selected for the longlist for the Women's Prize for Fiction 2020.
+Enright's seventh novel, Actress, was selected for the longlist for the Women's Prize for Fiction 2020.
 It tells the story of a daughter detailing her mother's rise to fame in late twentieth-century Irish theatre, Broadway, and Hollywood.

-A scene in The Gathering is set in the foyer of Belvedere Hotel.